JetBrains/kotlin-web-site/docs/topics/native/native-gradle.md

    These target presets optionally take the target name as a parameter, which is `native` in this case.
    The target name is used to generate the source paths and task names in the project.

-3. Create an empty `settings.gradle` or `settings.gradle.kts` file in the project folder.
+3. Create an empty `settings.gradle` or `settings.gradle.kts` file in the project directory.

-4. Create a folder `src/nativeMain/kotlin` and place inside the `hello.kt` file with the following content:
+4. Create a directory `src/nativeMain/kotlin` and place inside the `hello.kt` file with the following content:

    ```kotlin
    fun main() {